Creatine is one of the most popular and safe supplements in the industry. Despite this, not everyone is a fan of it.

 The benefits of caffeine are well-known.
 It can give you a huge energy boost.

-Unlike energy drinks or even cups of coffee, combining caffeine with other ingredients found in pre-workout supplements can have a more significant impact on muscle growth and exercise performance.
+Unlike energy drinks or even cups of coffee, combining caffeine with other ingredients found in pre-workouts can have a more significant impact on muscle growth and exercise performance.

 Related Article: Pre-Workout Supplements With No Caffeine